davidsoloman/WeaRSS/README.md

 ## Contributing

-There's lots of possible features to implement, and I'd love the community's help!
+There's lots of potential features to implement, and I'd love the community's help!

 License
 --------